1044 Correction: God’s rest, salvation plan, and the creation of man – The original will of God (3) (by Whirlwind)

-If Adam and Eve are assumed to have committed the sin on the sixth day, they had at least 235 years without calling upon the name of the Lord as seen by the following verses and 130+105=235.
-“When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth. …Seth lived one hundred and five years, and became the father of Enosh.”(Genesis 5:3-6) “To Seth, to him also a son was born; and he called his name Enosh.
-Then men began to call upon the name of the Lord.”(Genesis 4:26) Here, we can see that man has no longer the image of God since Seth is according to the image of Adam, who has the image of God which is contaminated by sin.
-In short, as long as a man is conformed to the image of Jesus, he can restore the image of God since such an image is free of sin and plus the additional choice of the fruit of the tree of life.
+Adam and Eve sinned on the sixth day.
+They did not call on the name of Jehovah for at least 235 years.
+This can be seen from the following scriptures, and because 130+105=235.
+“When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth …Seth lived one hundred and five years, and became the father of Enosh.”(Genesis 5:3-6) “To Seth, to him also a son was born; and he called his name Enosh.
+Then men began to call upon the name of the Lord.”(Genesis 4:26) Here we also see that man no longer has the image of God.
+Seth’s image is similar to that of Adam, and is the image after the image of God being polluted by sin.
+As long as a man is conformed to the image of Jesus, which includes removing sin, restoring the image of God at the original creation, and is even more perfect since he already chose the fruit of the tree of life.

-In Exodus 34:6, “Then the Lord passed by in front of him (Moses) and proclaimed, “The Lord, the Lord God, compassionate and gracious, slow to anger, and abounding in lovingkindness and truth.”
-Yes, God is compassionate and gracious.
-But He is also like what said in Psalms 89:14, “Righteousness and justice are the foundation of Your throne; Lovingkindness and truth go before You.”
-He loves us, to fulfill His righteousness, He used the way of prophecy to start the salvation plan as described in Genesis 3:15, “And I will put enmity Between you (serpent) and the woman (Eve), And between your seed and her seed (Jesus); He shall bruise you on the head, And you shall bruise him on the heel.”
-Finally, Jesus the Word became the flesh by emptying “…Himself, taking the form of a bond-servant, and being made in the likeness of men.
-Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”(Philippians 2:7-8) His whole life was obedient to the guidance of the Holy Spirit as said in John 14:31, “…I do exactly as the Father commanded Me. …” He knew ahead that He would be nailed on the cross by “saying that the Son of Man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.”(Luke 24:7) But in the Garden of Gethsemane, He still prayed by “saying, “Father, if You are willing, remove this cup from Me; yet not My will, but Yours be done.””(Luke 22:42) He is a complete man.
-In the aspect of human, it is not easy at all by praying so.
-Thus, as said in Luke 22:43, “Now an angel from heaven appeared to Him, strengthening Him.”
-“And being in agony He was praying very fervently; and His sweat became like drops of blood, falling down upon the ground.”(Luke 22:44) But He wanted to give us a chance, because “…He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world.”(1 John 2:2) Therefore, it said in 2 Corinthians 5:21, “He (God) made Him (Jesus) who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.”
-Actually, the concept of substitution started right in Genesis 3:21, “The Lord God made garments of skin for Adam and his wife, and clothed them.”
-Some animals died for them to substitute them for their sin.
-The same concept is seen in the offering of Isaac by Abraham described in Genesis 22:13, “Then Abraham raised his eyes and looked, and behold, behind him a ram caught in the thicket by his horns; and Abraham went and took the ram and offered him up for a burnt offering in the place of his son.”
-What the Bible tells us is consistent in this concept.
+Because God loves us, in order to conform to His righteousness, Jesus finally became flesh, “but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”(Philippians 2:7-8) He followed the leading of the Holy Spirit all his life as the verse said, “…I do exactly as the Father commanded Me. …”(John 14:31) He knew in advance that he would be crucified, “…the Son of Man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.”(Luke 24:7) In the Garden of Gethsemane, He still prayed like this, “saying, “Father, if You are willing, remove this cup from Me; yet not My will, but Yours be done.”(Luke 22:42) He is a perfect man.
+It is very difficult for a man to do so, thus “Now an angel from heaven appeared to Him, strengthening Him.”(Luke 22:43) “And being in agony He was praying very fervently; and His sweat became like drops of blood, falling down upon the ground.”(Luke 22:44) Although Jesus was in great pain, He did give us a chance as said in the verse, “and He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world.”(1 John 2:2) Therefore “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.”(2 Corinthians 5:21) He substituted us to die for our sin and sins.
+The beginning of the substitution concept is in this verse, “The Lord God made garments of skin for Adam and his wife, and clothed them.”(Genesis 3:21) Animals substituted them to die for their sins.
+Abraham offered Isaac and ended in the same way: “Then Abraham raised his eyes and looked, and behold, behind him a ram caught in the thicket by his horns; and Abraham went and took the ram and offered him up for a burnt offering in the place of his son.”(Genesis 22:13) The ram substituted Isaac to be a burnt offering.
+The Bible is consistent.
+At the end of Revelation, He finally rested from all His work and rested as the verse says, “The Spirit and the bride say, “Come.”
+And let the one who hears say, “Come.”
+And let the one who is thirsty come; let the one who wishes take the water of life without cost.”(Revelation 22:17)

-Figure 2: The plan of the salvation demonstrated
+Figure 2: Schematic diagram of the error

 3. Account of the heavens and the earth when they were created